List of Carnegie libraries in Colorado

-The following list of Carnegie libraries in Colorado provides detailed information on United States Carnegie libraries in Colorado, where 35 public libraries were built from 27 grants (totaling $749,943) awarded by the Carnegie Corporation of New York from 1899 to 1917.
+The following list of Carnegie libraries in Colorado provides detailed information on Carnegie libraries in the U.S. State of Colorado, where 35 public libraries were built from 27 grants (totaling $749,943) awarded by the Carnegie Corporation of New York from 1899 to 1917.
 As of 2010, 30 of these buildings are still standing, and 18 still operate as libraries.
 In addition, the University of Denver was awarded an academic library building on April 16, 1906, with a $30,000 grant.